CodeXCourses/level-2-course-content/week-6/day-1-assignment.md

    - Create a class named `Person` with a constructor that takes `name` and `age` as parameters.
    - Add a method named `greet` that logs a message introducing the person.
-   - **Verification**: Include the class code and a screenshot of the console output.

 2. **Use the Class**:

    - Create an instance of the `Person` class with the name "Alice" and age 30.
    - Call the `greet` method on the instance.
-   - **Verification**: Include the class code and a screenshot of the console output.

 3. **Add Another Method**:
    - Add a method named `haveBirthday` to the `Person` class that increments the age by 1 and logs a birthday message.
    - Call the `haveBirthday` method on the instance.
-   - **Verification**: Include the class code and a screenshot of the console output.

 ## Submission

 - **GitHub Repository**: Create a repository named `js-classes` and push the following:
   - The JavaScript file with the constructor function and class code.
-  - Screenshots of all steps executed.
 - **Submission Link**: Submit the URL of your GitHub repository.

 ## Rubric